elm-community/elm-check/README.md

 ## Debugging Compiler Errors

 The DSL can give difficult error messages.
-Ensure that you're using one of these three patterns:
+Ensure that each claim uses one of these three patterns:

-- claim - that - is - for
+1. claim - (string) - that - (actual) - is - (expected) - for - (producer)
-- claim - true - for
+2. claim - (string) - true - (predicate) - for - (producer)
-- claim - false - for
+3. claim - (string) - false - (predicate) - for - (producer)

 Ensure that each of these words except `claim` is surrounded by backticks.

 If you're putting main claims together in a suite, ensure that you have commas between each claim.

 Ensure that the two functions you pass have the same type.
-Ensure the input type matches the investigator.
+Ensure the input type matches the producer.
 Ensure the output type is something equatable -- functions aren't, so be sure you fully apply them.

 ## Shrinking